Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Seek Medical Attention

 The priority after any accident should be to seek medical attention for any injuries you or your passengers may have sustained.
-Even if you don’t think you were seriously injured, it’s important to get checked out by a medical professional.
-Some injuries, such as concussion and whiplash, don’t present symptoms immediately but can have a long-term impact on your health.
+Even if you don’t think you were seriously injured, it’s vital to get checked out by a medical professional.
+Some injuries, such as concussions and whiplash, don’t present symptoms immediately but can have a long-term impact on your health.

 Getting checked out ensures you receive any treatment you need and gives you a record of when your injuries occurred.
-This can be key if you are entitled to claim compensation, as it proves your injuries happened because of your accident and not later in an unrelated event.
+This step is crucial if you are entitled to claim compensation, as it proves your injuries happened because of your accident and not later in an unrelated event.

 Call the Police